acudoc/scrapy_quotes/README.md

 # scrapy_quotes
-Practice with Scrapy
+Exploring Scrapy

-I am getting some text to build a NLP model.
+Will use to get text data to build a NLP model.
 This is a practice project.